The Fifth Estate (film): Plot

 The tensions come to a head when Bradley Manning (later known as Chelsea Manning) leaks hundreds of thousands of documents to WikiLeaks, including the "Collateral Murder" video of an airstrike in Baghdad, the Afghan and Iraq War Logs, and 250,000 US Diplomatic Cables.
 Assange wants to leak the documents immediately, but Daniel insists that they review the documents first.
 Later, several major newspapers agree to cooperate with WikiLeaks in releasing the documents while spinning WikiLeaks positively.
 However, both Daniel and the newspapers require the names in the documents be redacted both to protect sources and to assist in the media spin, to which Assange reluctantly agrees.

 Daniel realizes that Assange has no intention of following through on this promise and is grooming a right-hand man to replace Daniel.
 The newspapers release the redacted documents.
 The resulting media and public uproar forces informants to flee from their countries of residence and many U.S. diplomats to resign.
 Before Assange can go further, however, Daniel and the other members of the original WikiLeaks team delete the site and block Assange's access to the server.

 Daniel later talks with a reporter from The Guardian, and the two fear that giving Assange such a large platform was a mistake.
 The reporter tells Daniel that while Assange may be untrustworthy, he had done a good thing by uncovering secret dealing in the government and business world and attempting to protect sources.
 Daniel also reveals the real reason for Assange's hair colour—that it had been a custom of the cult he had been part of in Australia—and reports that he once accidentally discovered Assange dyeing it that colour.

 It is revealed that WikiLeaks is continuing to leak information (with Assange implied to have either regained the site or rebuilt it), and the Manning documents were released with no redactions.
 Daniel has written a book on his involvement with the organization on which this film was based, and Assange has threatened to sue in retaliation.
 Assange is shown to be living in the Ecuadorian embassy in London to avoid arrest on an outstanding warrant for alleged sex crimes.
 In an interview, he denounces the two upcoming WikiLeaks films, stating that they will be factually inaccurate (having been partly based on Daniel's book).
-He informs the viewer that individuals are what the government is afraid of and claims that hiring Daniel was the one mistake he made.
+He says that all institutions are fallible but that hiring Daniel was the one mistake he made.